justexisted/bonitaforward/current_database_schema.md

 - paid (bool) - REMOVED

 ## Key differences from old schema:
-- Column is 'category' not 'category_key'
+- Column is 'category_key' not 'category' (I was wrong earlier)
 - No 'paid', 'tier', or 'plan' columns exist